 This step may feel surprisingly intuitive.
 For instance, if your goal involves achieving a specific grade point average, it already qualifies as measurable.
 In other cases, however, outcomes may feel impossible to quantify, but the consistency required to meet a goal can still be measured.
 You may need to determine how often you will engage in a particular behavior or for how long.
 With a little effort, any goal can be quantified.
 It’s just a matter of how.

-For example, if you struggle to remain on task during synchronous sessions for online courses, you could set a measurable goal of thirty minutes of focused listening or three meaningful contributions to online discussions every day.
+For example, if you struggle to remain on task during synchronous sessions for online courses, you could set a measurable goal of 30 minutes of focused listening or three meaningful contributions to online discussions every day.

 3. Set Achievable Goals